Dyalog/APLCourse/docs/the-rank-operator.md

 Now that you know how to describe the structure of an array in terms of its sub-arrays, let us look at how to apply functions to sub-arrays.

 ## The rank operator
-Many times you may select a subset of the data and apply further processing to it, sometimes you want to divide the data into a collection of subsets and apply the same processing to each.
-In fact, this idea is built in to the "array-at-a-time" processing of some primitive functions and operators, but it is generalised for all functions using the rank operator.
+A lot of the time you might want to take a subset of the data and do stuff to it.
+Sometimes you want to think of the data as a collection of similar parts and apply the same processing to each part.
+In fact, this idea is built in to the "array-at-a-time" nature of some primitive functions and operators, but the rank operator lets us do this for all functions.

 Let us take a 3D array representing the cost of 3 products over 2 weeks bought on all 7 days of each week.